MatthewMac/hello-world/README.md

 # hello-world
-Firsr GitHub Repository.
+First GitHub Repository.
 Using this to Learn GitHub